 On Wednesday 7th August the Royal Air Force Squadronaires performed an exhilarating programme of big band music in RAF Northolt Officer’s Mess, which was streamed live on Facebook.

-Under the direction of Sergeant Andy Mears the ‘Squads’ transformed the Historic Dining Room into a Jazz Club, creating an intimate performance space for the live audience, whilst Sergeant Warren Ringham and his team worked hard to broadcast the concert on Facebook through multiple cameras.
+Under the direction of Sergeant Andy Mears the ‘Squads’ transformed the Old Dining Room into a Jazz Club, creating an intimate performance space for the live audience, whilst Sergeant Warren Ringham and his team worked hard to broadcast the concert on Facebook through multiple cameras.

 The programme featured soloists from within the band; Corporal Matt Walker’s simultaneous drumming and singing for his own arrangement of Coming in on a Wing and a Prayer (which was performed by Sir Tom Jones with the RAF Squadronaires last November) was a particular audience favourite.